 - Anti-Social: social networking block software

-- Freedom: Internet blocking productivity software
+- Freedom: productivity software that blocks websites and apps

 - FORCEdraft: a free text editor that won’t quit until you reach your goal